ianchanning/neural-network-js/tutorial/slides.tex.md

 # The beginning

-> What I cannot create, I do not understand.
+> Implementing it myself from scratch was the most important
 >
-> — Richard Feynman [[8][8]] (1988)

-> implementing it myself from scratch was the most important
->
 > — Andrej Karpathy talking to Andrew Ng [[2][2]] (2018)

-Aim: generate data, visualize it, label it and train a neuron to classify it
+Aim: generate data, visualize it, label it and train a neuron to classify it.

 # Inspired / blatantly copied from